 Activate your Gradintelligence account to discover the broad range of extra-curricular and voluntary opportunities available to you at Essex using Chart My Path, your personal development navigation tool.
-Find activities to inspire and develop you in your life, your studies and for your future.
-You can achieve Big Essex Awards through the activities that you complete during your time at Essex and gain University recognition on your Further Achievement Report (FAR).
+Find activities to inspire and develop you in your life, your studies and for your future .
+You can achieve Big Essex Awards through the activities that you complete during your time at Essex and gain University recognition on your digital transcript, the Higher Education Achievement Report (HEAR).

 Join the Career Mentoring Programme and get matched with a mentor who can share their industry expertise, empower you, listen, talk through your plans, fears, and aspirations, and give you the time and space you need to make decisions that are right for you.